Dr-WaSaBi/Python-Test/README.md

 # Python-Test

-I'm going to try to use this git repository to learn about taking a python program through differnt stages of development.
+I'm going to try to use this git repository to learn about taking a python program through different stages of development.

 * Adding files
 * Creating branches